iherman/rdfjs-c14n/README.md

 # RDF Canonicalization in TypeScript

-This is an implementation (under development) of the [RDF Dataset Canonicalization](https://www.w3.org/TR/rdf-canon/) algorithm, also referred to as RDFC-1.0.
+This is an implementation of the [RDF Dataset Canonicalization](https://www.w3.org/TR/rdf-canon/) algorithm, also referred to as RDFC-1.0.
 (The algorithm is being specified by the W3C [RDF Dataset Canonicalization and Hash Working Group](https://www.w3.org/groups/wg/rch).)

 > **The [specification](https://www.w3.org/TR/rdf-canon/) is not yet final.
 This implementations aims at reflecting _exactly_ the specification, which means it may evolve alongside the specification even if changes are editorial only.**